Categories of 3D printing technologies

 Material Jetting (Multijet Modeling or MJM)

 Material Jetting is a 3D printing technology where inkjet print heads jet melted material on the build platform of the 3D printer, which then cool and solidify to form a 3D object layer by layer.
-Material jetting is also know as Multijet Modeling (MJM), Drop on demande (DOD), Thermojet or Inkjet printing.
-Material Jetting 3D printer produce high quality prints and surface finishes.
+Material jetting is also known as MultiJet Modeling (MJM), Drop On Demand (DOD), or Thermojet/Inkjet printing.
+Material Jetting 3D printers produce high-quality prints and surface finishes.

 Photopolymer Jetting (PolyJet or PJ)

-In Photopolymer Jetting 3D printing, the print heads jet a liquid photopolymer material (sensitive to light) on the print bed.
-The photopolymer material is directly cured by a UV lamp attached to the print head, to form the solid object.
-Stratasys notably uses this additive manufacturing technology with their PolyJet proprietary 3D print technology.
-Several materials can be jetted together to create multi-materials or multicolor objects.
+In Photopolymer Jetting 3D printing, the print heads jet a liquid photopolymer material (sensitive to light) onto the print bed.
+This material is directly cured by a UV lamp attached to the print head to form the solid object.
+Stratasys namely uses this additive manufacturing technology with their proprietary PolyJet 3D print technology.

 Binder Jetting (BJ)

-In the Binder jetting 3D printing technology, a liquid binding agent is deposited (jetted) onto a powdered material to bind powder particles together and form the final object.
-Both the Photopolymer Jetting (PJ) and Binder Jetting (BJ) can be categorized in the Material jetting category.
-Binder Jetting is also known as full color 3D printing or Inkjet Powder Printing: it is the additive manufacturing technology used in full-color 3D printers, ideal to produce detailed and color objects such as 3D printed figurines for example.
+A liquid bonding agent is deposited (jetted) onto a powdered material to bind powder particles together and form the final object.
+Both Photopolymer Jetting (PJ) and Binder Jetting (BJ) can be categorized in the Material jetting category.

-The lamination 3D printing technique uses thin layered materials (paper or aluminum foil for example) to produce highly detailed and full color 3D objects.
+The lamination 3D printing technique uses thin-layered sheets of material (paper or aluminum foil, for example) to produce highly detailed and full-color 3D objects.
 The sheets are cut following the 3D design of the desired object, often by lasers or a very sharp blade.
 Layers are then coated with an adhesive and glued together layer by layer, similar to other additive manufacturing techniques.

 3D bioprinting is the process of generating spatially-controlled cell patterns using 3D printing, where cell function and viability are preserved within the printed construct.
-3D bioprinting is a technology aiming to fabricate living tissues and functional human organs.
-With bioprinting, it is already possible to fabricate bones, cartilage and (almost!) functional 3D printed muscle and organs.
-That said, most bioprinters are not yet ready to 3D print ready-to-use replacement organs or limbs.
+The goal of bioprinting is to fabricate living tissues and functional human organs.
+With bioprinting, it is already possible to fabricate bones, cartilage, and (almost!) functional 3D printed muscles and organs.
+That said, today’s 3D bioprinters are not yet ready to 3D print ready-to-use replacement organs or limbs.

-One of the first 3D bioprinter is called “Regenovo“ and was designed by researchers from Hangzhou Dianzi University in China.
+One of the world’s first 3D bioprinters was called “Regenovo” and was designed by researchers from Hangzhou Dianzi University in China.
 This 3D bioprinter has been used to successfully 3D print tissue samples, including functional livers and human ear cartilage.
-The fabrication of a functional tissue made of several cell types using 3D printing follows usually a 3-steps process: